Content from Using spreadsheet programs for data organization

 • How to write code in spreadsheet programs

-If you’re looking to do this, a good reference is Head First Excel by O’Reilly Media.
+If you’re looking to do this, a good reference is Microsoft Excel 365 Bible.

 Why aren’t we teaching data analysis in spreadsheets